 - Support healthy digestion.

 Pretty pomegranates are a unique tasting fruit.
-Plenty of fun to eat.
-A single pomegranate contains 234 calories.
+In addition, they are plenty of fun to eat.
+Moreover, a single pomegranate contains 234 calories.
 In addition, high levels of the antioxidants’ copper, manganese, vitamin C and vitamin E. Pomegranates are also a fantastic source of fiber, phosphorus, potassium, vitamin K and multiple B vitamins.

 There are many reasons to love pomegranates.
 Certainly, one of the best antioxidant rich foods.
 Not only do they provide your body with a healthy dose of antioxidants, but they also boost your health by: